DataDog/documentation/content/en/tracing/setup_overview/setup/dotnet-core.md

     - `DD_AGENT_HOST`
     - `DD_TRACE_AGENT_PORT`

-4. The following environment variables are required to enable automatic instrumentation on Linux:
+4. The following environment variables are required to enable automatic instrumentation:

     <div class="alert alert-info">
       <strong>Note:</strong> If the .NET Tracer is installed into a path other than the default <code>/opt/datadog</code> path, ensure the paths are changed to match.